 If you decide to take this route, you really should split the day into two by stopping overnight at the Waggon and Horses or the Dog and Partridge.
 If you do, let me know and I might join you as I live not far away, but make sure you have enough money to buy me a few pints and pay for my taxi home!
-From Back Tor, take the main route but continue straight on where the main route branches left up onto the wild and boggy moors.
+From Back Tor, take the main route but continue straight on on the Dukes Road where the main route branches left up onto the wild and boggy moors.
 Note when the path turns exactly due east, then watch carefully for the path veering slightly more north.
 At this point strike out due north across the moor - your objective is a track serving some shooting butts on Broomhead Moor.
-In bad weather, you'll need your compass here, and the technique of "aiming off" should be used to make sure you hit the track.
-Follow the track north past a shooting lodge, then east to a junction of paths where we turn north west to descend to the wooded valley of Ewden Back, near a stone circle.
-Follow the path down and up through the woods, past Holt Farm, Ewden Lodge Farm and Cottage Farm to the road.
-Climb up the road and take the left turn along Gilroyd Lane to the tiny village of Upper Midhope.
+It's difficult walking in tussocky grass and heather.
+If you don't fancy it, continue on the main path for a short distance until you come to a stream, then follow it upstream until you hit the track.
+In bad weather, you'll need your compass around here, and the technique of "aiming off" should be used to make sure you hit the track.
+Follow the track north past a shooting lodge, then east all the way to the road.
+On the road, drop down steeply to Ewden Beck, then climb up the road and take the footpath on the left just after Gill Royd Lane, heading for Langsett.
 Looking at the map, you may be tempted to continue along Mortimer Road to the Old Mustard Pot pub at Midhopestones, but sadly the pub has now closed.
-From Upper Midhope, you have a choice of routes.
-If you're breaking your journey at Langsett, keep on along the road to the Waggon and Horses at Langsett via the reservoir dam.
-There's accommodation here, and a café across the road, but be careful as the pub closes at 9pm on most days, earlier on Sunday and it's closed all day on Mondays.
-The route continues along the northern bank of Langsett Reservoir, through a complex junction of paths to the A628 Woodhead Pass road past the ruined farm of Swinden and along Swinden Lane.
+As an alternative, you can follow Gill Royd Lane to the tiny village of Upper Midhope, where you have a choice of routes.
+If you're breaking your journey at Langsett, keep on along the road to the Waggon and Horses at Langsett via the reservoir dam, otherwise there's a beautiful path around the south side of Langsett Reservoir, passing the ambitiously named ruined farm of North America.
+This path joins up with the route at a bridge over the Porter or Little Don River.
+There's accommodation at the Waggon and Horses, and a café across the road, but be careful as the pub closes at 9pm on most days, earlier on Sunday and it's closed all day on Mondays.
+From here, the route continues along the northern bank of Langsett Reservoir, through a complex junction of paths to the A628 Woodhead Pass road past the ruined farm of Swinden and along Swinden Lane.
 Follow the road west to the Dog and Partridge, where there's further accommodation and refreshment opportunities, and the pub is open every day from 12, although no dogs are allowed in here.
 The route crosses the road here and climbs the moor on the old snow road, running roughly parallel to the main road.
 At the highest point, near South Nab, cross the road again and take the track to Lady Cross, where we rejoin the main route.
 I was only kidding earlier, if you do decide to spend an evening either of the pubs, of course I'll pay my way if I join you!

 Langsett: Holme (2 miles)